awslabs/graphstorm/docs/source/advanced/sagemaker-pipelines.rst

 We list those here, with the step name that you can provide in ``--jobs-to-run`` in parentheses.

 1. **Single-instance Graph Construction** (``gconstruct``):
-   Single-instance graph construction for smaller graphs.
+   Single-instance graph construction for small graphs.

 2. **Distributed Graph pre-processing** (``gsprocessing``):
    PySpark-based distributed data preparation for large graphs.